-Gains and losses resulting from foreign exchange transactions and revaluation of monetary assets and liabilities in non-functional currencies are included in cost of product sales and services in the accompanying consolidated statements of operations, based on the nature of the transactions.
-Net foreign exchange gain (loss) recorded in our consolidated statements of operations during fiscal 2021, 2020 and 2019 was as follows:
+Gains and losses resulting from foreign exchange transactions and revaluation of monetary assets and liabilities in non-functional currencies are included in other income, net in the accompanying consolidated statements of operations, based on the nature of the transactions.
+Net foreign exchange (loss) gains recorded in our consolidated statements of operations during fiscal 2022, 2021 and 2020 were \$(1.1) million, \$(1.0) million, and \$0.4 million, respectively.